raphidoc/sear/README.md

 * Calibration files for HOCR, SBE19.
 SBE18, SBE43, SeaOWL, BBFL2.
 * Use longitude (`Lon`), latitude (`Lat`) and `DateTime` from GNSS device (Applanix for the SeaDoo) to create a `MainLog`.
 * Create a data synthesis, presence or absence of said instrument at a specific time in the `MainLog`.

+{::comment}
+*TODO* Save the calibration data from file format specific parser into the database with relation to the "environemental?" data that was created from it
+{:/comment}

 ### Filters